 Would you like to share an experience you've had while working in the IT Industry?

-About 5 years ago we were having one of those team-building events in another company.
-People were opening up, talking about real-life stuff, for some reason I just couldn't say "I'm bi".
+About five years ago, we were having one of those team-building events at another company.
+People were opening up, talking about real-life stuff; for some reason, I just couldn't say, "I'm bi."
 It didn't feel like the right circle of people back then.
-5 years later it just felt like the right place and moment to say it.
+Five years later, it just felt like the right place and moment to say it.

-What do you think are some challenges for the LGBT+ community within Software & IT Industry?
+What do you think are some challenges for the LGBT+ community in the IT Industry?

 I think the biggest challenge in any industry is just saying it out loud.
-Depending on the company you're working at, you might get people to look at you differently, you might not.
-The Software Industry has a lot of fresh blood so we have it slightly easier.
-Unless you're doing Software for a 200-year-old company, but no one likes to do that anyway so it's cool.
+Depending on the company you're working at, you might get people to look at you differently, or you might not.
+The Software Industry has a lot of fresh blood, so we have it slightly easier.
+Unless you're doing Software for a 200-year-old company, but no one likes to do that anyway, so it's cool.

 Is there any advice/thought you'd like to share with fellow LGBT+ colleagues there?

-I think that when it's the right time to say it, you'll just know it.
-Don't force it though, I've never met a straight guy going "Hello everyone, my name is X, I'm straight, nice to meet you all".
-Also, pronouns and genders can be a complex and sensitive topics sometimes.
+I think that when it's the right time to say it, you'll know it.
+Don't force it, though.
+I've never met a straight guy going, "Hello everyone, my name is X, I'm straight, nice to meet you all."
+Also, pronouns and genders can be complex and sensitive topics sometimes.
 So I think it's better not to categorize people by male/female or cis/trans.
-Smash/pass is so much easier lol, don't necessarily tell them though, it can get awkward.
+Smash/pass is so much easier lol, don't necessarily tell them, though.
+It can get awkward.

 Use this box to express your thoughts and feelings regardless of previous questions!

-I really like that we're not just changing a few colours on the logo to follow the trend and be like "yay, we're part of it" for a month.
+I really like that we're not just changing a few colors on the logo to follow the trend and be like, "yay, we're part of it" for a month.
 We're actually being asked questions, talking to each other, and sharing experiences.
 It feels really good to have a place where you can be open about this kind of thing.
 So, thanks for asking those questions.